turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 `k` and `v` are key-value which we are going to store.

 `env::log(b"created or updated")` is used for logging.
+Logs can be used for showing informative messages or warnings to user.
+Also, these logs help developer in development process.

 After that, we are calling the method `insert` on `self.pairs`.
-This will create key-value pair if not present already otherwise it will update the value associated with the given key.
+This will create a key-value pair if one is not present already otherwise it will update the value associated with the given key.

-The next two methods have the same working but instead of calling the `insert` method, we call `get` and `remove` methods on `self.pairs` to read and remove key-value pair respectively.
+The next two methods are quite similar but instead of calling the `insert` method, we call `get` and `remove` methods on self.pairs to read or remove the key-value pair.

 ## Testing Smart Contract

-Our smart contract is now complete.
-Let's write some unit tests.
+The code for this our CRUD smart contract is now complete.
+One of the nice features of Rust is that it allows inline unit tests.
+This means we can write our unit tests in the same source file as our contract, `lib.rs`!.

 Why should we write unit tests for a smart contract?
-Writing unit tests is a common pratice in software development.
-While writing smart contract, units tests are more important.
-As smart contracts are immutable and sometimes reponsible for managing large sums of money, writing unit tests is the only way to assure that smart contracts is secure and reliable.
+Unit testing is a common practice in software development.
+While writing smart contracts, units tests are important because smart contracts are often immutable and sometimes responsible for managing sums of money.
+Writing good unit tests is a key component of secure and reliable smart contract development.

-Add following snippet below the comment `// 4.
-Tests`:
+Copy and paste the following code below the comment `// 4.
+Tests` in `lib.rs` :

 ```rust
 #[cfg(not(target_arch = "wasm32"))]